rafaelpezzuto/sideseeing-tools/README.md

 # Available attributes and methods
 #   .metadata() // Tip: generates and prints the dataset metadata
 #   .size       // Tip: shows the number of instances
-#   .sensors    // Tip: lists the names of the available sensors
+#   .sensors    // Tip: a dictionary containing the names of the available sensors
 ```

 __Get a random sample from the dataset__